 The information presented under the caption "Certain Material U.S. Federal Income Tax Considerations to U.S. Holders" below is a discussion of certain material U.S. federal income tax considerations to a U.S. holder (as defined below) of investing in the ADSs.
-The information presented under the caption "Dutch Tax Consequences" is a discussion of the material Dutch tax consequences of investing in the ADSs.
-The information presented under the caption "Belgian Tax Consequences" is a discussion of the material Belgian tax consequences of investing in the ADSs.
+The information presented under the caption "Material Dutch Tax Consequences" is a discussion of the material Dutch tax consequences of investing in the ordinary shares or ADSs.
+The information presented under the caption "Material Belgian Tax Consequences" is a discussion of the material Belgian tax consequences of investing in the ordinary shares or ADSs.

-You should consult your tax advisor regarding the applicable tax consequences to you of investing in the ADSs under the laws of the United States (federal, state and local), the Netherlands, Belgium and any other applicable foreign jurisdiction.
+You should consult your tax advisor regarding the applicable tax consequences to you of investing in the ordinary shares or ADSs under the laws of the United States (federal, state and local), the Netherlands, Belgium and any other applicable foreign jurisdiction.

-Certain Material U.S. Federal Income Tax Considerations to U.S. Holders
+Certain material U.S. federal income tax considerations to U.S. holders

 The following is a summary of certain material U.S. federal income tax considerations relating to the acquisition, ownership and disposition of ADSs by a U.S. holder (as defined below).
-This summary addresses only the U.S. federal income tax considerations for U.S. holders that are initial purchasers of ADSs and that will hold ADSs as capital assets for U.S. federal income tax purposes.
+This summary addresses only the U.S. federal income tax considerations for U.S. holders that are initial purchasers of ADSs and that will hold ADSs as capital assets for U.S. federal income tax purposes within the meaning of Section 1221 of the Code.
 This summary does not address all U.S. federal income tax matters that may be relevant to a particular U.S. holder.
 This summary does not address tax considerations applicable to a holder of ADSs that may be subject to special tax rules including, without limitation, the following:

-- banks, financial institutions or insurance companies; - brokers, dealers or traders in securities, currencies, commodities, or notional principal contracts; - tax-exempt entities or organizations, including an "individual retirement account" or "Roth IRA" as defined in Section 408 or 408A of the Code (as defined below), respectively; - real estate investment trusts, regulated investment companies or grantor trusts; - persons that hold the ADSs as part of a "hedging," "integrated" or "conversion" transaction or as a position in a "straddle" for U.S. federal income tax purposes; - partnerships (including entities or arrangements classified as partnerships for U.S. federal income tax purposes) or other pass-through entities, or persons that will hold the ADSs through such an entity; - certain former citizens or long-term residents of the United States; - · holders that own directly, indirectly, or through attribution 10% or more of the voting power or value of our ordinary shares and ADSs; and - holders that have a "functional currency" for U.S. federal income tax purposes other than the U.S. dollar.
+- banks, financial institutions or insurance companies; - brokers, dealers or traders in securities, currencies, commodities, or notional principal contracts; - tax-exempt entities or organizations, including an "individual retirement account" or "Roth IRA" as defined in Section 408 or 408A of the Code (as defined below), respectively; - real estate investment trusts, regulated investment companies or grantor trusts; - persons that hold the ADSs as part of a "hedging," "integrated" or "conversion" transaction or as a position in a "straddle" for U.S. federal income tax purposes; - partnerships (including entities or arrangements classified as partnerships for U.S. federal income tax purposes) or other pass-through entities, or persons that will hold the ADSs through such an entity; - certain former citizens or long-term residents of the United States; - persons subject to special tax accounting rules as a result of any item of gross income with respect to the shares being taken into account in an applicable financial statement; - holders that own directly, indirectly, or through attribution 10% or more of the voting power or value of our ordinary shares and ADSs; and - holders that have a "functional currency" for U.S. federal income tax purposes other than the U.S. dollar.